 Description: CoreServiceShell.exe is not essential for Windows and will often cause problems.
 The file coreServiceShell.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The coreServiceShell.exe file is digitally signed.
 The coreServiceShell.exe file is not a Windows system file.
 CoreServiceShell.exe is a Verisign signed file.
-The software listens for or sends data on open ports to a LAN or the Internet.
 CoreServiceShell.exe is able to monitor applications.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 29% dangerous, however you should also read the user reviews.

 Recommended: Identify coreServiceShell.exe related errors

-Important: Some malware camouflages itself as coreServiceShell.exe.
+Important: Some malware camouflages itself as coreServiceShell.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the coreServiceShell.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with coreServiceShell.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.